jchancel/OctoPrint-Heatled/README.md

 ## Configuration

-Enter the Board ID (this is different from the GPIO name) for the pin you wish to enable or disable when hot end or bed is turned on or off.
+Enter the Board ID (this is different from the BCM name) for the pin you wish to enable or disable when hot end or bed is turned on or off.
 ![image](https://user-images.githubusercontent.com/13112698/196039416-2c29ba73-9ea8-4cb0-bb90-b2f0c467dcad.png)